ChristianRich/bugger.js/readme.md

 * Source    : https://github.com/ChristianDen/bugger.js

 ## Why?
-Because I want to know when users on live sites get JavaScript runtime errors that potentially breaks my site.
+Because I want to know when users on live sites experience JavaScript runtime errors that potentially breaks my site.

 The combination of platforms, devices and browsers is staggering.
 Most of the time it is not realistic to test for JavaScript errors on every single combination.
 Bugger.js does not replace testing, but at least you will know when your code breaks so you can fix it.